robertsandoval/gitops/README.md

 1..N Applications -> 1 Cluster

 Considerations:
 If deploying multiple Applications you can only do the following:

 All applications into 1 namespace
 For example:

       destination:
         server: https://kubernetes.default.svc
         namespace: mytestproject

 Or deploy an application into a namespace derived from the basename
+For example:

       destination:
         server: https://kubernetes.default.svc